00Shawon/assignment-8-hero-app/README.md

 # React + Vite
+This app name is assaignment-8 because it is made for PH<s assignment.
+It is Basically a appStore where you can find your fabourite app.
+This app is an example of practical react routing.

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.Also usded some of the react libraries such as Lucid React, Toastify ,axiox , react router.
+This app combined tailwind CSS with react to design the app in minimal effort.

 Currently, two official plugins are available: